Meredith Grey: Storylines and characteristics

 After her relationship with Riggs ends, Meredith is nominated for a Harper Avery Award for her groundbreaking abdominal transplant surgery on Megan.
 After failing to attend the awards ceremony to stay for a medical trauma, post-surgery, Meredith learns with all her closest friends in the OR and gallery that she has won the Harper Avery Award.
 After her win, Meredith throws herself into her work and is chosen to continue her project by the hospital's research contest.
 However, when she has difficulty getting access to a patented polymer from Europe, she is dragged back into her mother's past, as it is Ellis' former best friend, Marie, who is unwilling to help Meredith out.
 Eventually, Meredith discovers the full truth about Marie and Ellis' falling out and is able to repair some of the damage.

 During Jo and Alex's wedding, Meredith is kissed by a drunken Andrew DeLuca (Giacomo Gianniotti), and the two brush it off.
-However, while Meredith starts dating again with the help of her matchmaker patient, CeCe, she is pursued by Andrew, who has realized his feelings for her.
-Meredith also gets interest from Atticus Lincoln (Chris Carmack), a new orthopedic surgeon, and briefly finds herself in a love triangle.
+Meredith starts dating again with the help of her matchmaker patient, CeCe, but is pursued by Andrew, who has realized his feelings for her.
+Meredith also gets interest from Atticus Lincoln (Chris Carmack), a new orthopedic surgeon, and briefly finds herself in another love triangle.
 During her romantic dilemma, her estranged father, Thatcher, passes away, though they are able to make peace before his death.
 Eventually, Meredith chooses Andrew, and the two begin a relationship.
 Meredith breaks the hospital record for the longest single surgery and then begins research on an ingestible diagnostic device.

 While treating Gabby Rivera, a young girl with cancer whose family has been split up at the border, Meredith commits insurance fraud to help Gabby's father pay for the surgery.
 When the hospital starts investigating the case, Andrew takes the fall so that Meredith won't be sent to prison and separated from her kids.
 Meredith visits Andrew in jail, telling him that she loves him and will get him out.
 Meredith turns herself in and is sentenced to community service, while her medical license, though not revoked, is put in jeopardy.
 She misses a court date and neglects to perform some of the hours, leading to a temporary stay in jail.
 After a hearing is conducted, Meredith is able to keep her license and is rehired at Grey-Sloan.

 On Meredith's first day back, she meets Cormac Hayes (Richard Flood), the new Chief of Pediatrics, who she later learns has been sent to her by Cristina.
 Hayes and Meredith grow closer and bond over their shared loss of a spouse.
 Andrew begins showing signs of mania, possibly brought on by bipolar disorder, and breaks up with Meredith when she expresses concern.
 Shortly after her breakup with Andrew, Meredith learns that Alex has moved to Kansas to be with Izzie and will not be returning to Seattle.